ldynia/workshop-github-fundamentals/README.md

     This project is a boilerplate for future Flask applications.

-    The steps below can be executed on any unix-like system.
+    The steps below can be executed on any Unix-like system.

     ## Setup SSH key